Cart 0

 Exports were handled by many different companies so there was little quality control for any of the work except perhaps for the pieces that were destined to end up in expensive designer jewellery in countries like the United States, France and the United Kingdom.
 Many pieces were shipped out in their bare state with no mounts or suspension bales having been added while others would have very inexpensive brass mounts or rings added before exporting.

-I don’t think they were produced in Czechoslovakia specifically for putting in Christmas crackers but companies in the United Kingdom bought them for that purpose.
-I also have the glass animals with labels showing them just as lucky charms and sometimes you find them glued to metal ornaments so they were imported for other purposes.
+I don’t think they were produced specifically for putting in Christmas crackers but companies in the United Kingdom bought them for that purpose.
+I also have the glass animals with labels showing them just as lucky charms.
+Sometimes you find them glued to metal ornaments so they were imported for other purposes.

-There are many figures available to collect but you also have the different colours and, in some cases, frosted and gloss finishes.
+There are many figures available to collect in a huge variety of colours and, in some cases, frosted and gloss finishes too.
 A small selection are pictured below.

 From the Edwardian period these cracker charms also came in a smaller size and were very popular during the 1920's and 30's.
 Sometimes they were attached to necklaces and bracelets which were marked ‘Made in Czechoslov’.
 There is a huge range of these available though the finish on them is quite often poor.

 Better quality shaped glass charms can be found.
 Some even have the mould marks ground out.
 The detailing on these can be quite exquisite.
-The handbags below are a good example of the quality the Czechs could produce.
+The handbag and the Pears soap below are a good example of the quality the Czechs could produce.

 Just like the figural charms, these also came in a smaller size.